eldieon/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-We impute the missing steps values using the mean number of steps at the time of the missing value, over all days in the dataset.
+Using data.table we impute the missing steps values using the mean number of steps at the time of the missing value, over all days in the dataset.

 ```r